This blog may contain affiliate links. Read our disclosure policy for more info.

-Visiting a new city or town can be daunting, especially one as touristic as Queenstown, New Zealand.
-It took me more 6 months to work out where the best places to eat are, how to get the best deals, and the best things to do.
+Visiting Queenstown can be daunting, especially considering Queenstown is one of the most touristic towns in New Zealand.
+In fact, it took me more than 6 months to work out where the best places to eat were, how to get the best deals, and the best things to do.

-The problem is, you’re most likely not going to have 6 months to work it all out.
-In fact, many visitors only stay for a few days to a week at most in Queenstown.
+The problem is, you’re most likely not going to have 6 months in Queenstown to work it all out.
+Many visitors to Queenstown only stay for a few days to a week at most.

-This means that it’s almost impossible to know how to make the most of your time in Queenstown including things you absolutely cannot miss and where you can save money.
+This means that it’s almost impossible to know how to make the most of your time in Queenstown.

 Luckily, I too faced this same problem and I decided to write the best guide to Queenstown I could!
 But why?
 Because I love Queenstown!
 And honestly want you to as well!

-Here is my complete guide to Queenstown – one of the most beautiful places on earth!
+Here is my complete guide to Queenstown – one of the most beautiful places to visit in New Zealand!

 About Queenstown, New Zealand

-Queenstown is located on the South Island of New Zealand in the Otago region.
+Queenstown is located on the South Island of New Zealand in Otago.

 In Otago, Queenstown is part of the Lakes District which is an area that includes other popular tourist destinations such as Wanaka, Glenorchy, Cromwell, and Arrowtown.

-Queenstown sits on the shores of Lake Wakatipu, New Zealand’s third largest lake.
+Queenstown sits on the shores of Lake Wakatipu, New Zealand’s third-largest lake at an elevation of 310 meters above sea level.
 It is surrounded by picturesque mountains and deep gorges.
-Queenstown’s elevation is 310 meters above sea level.

 The area was first settled by gold miners in what ended up being the largest gold rush in New Zealand.
 After that, farming and adventure sports became the reason people came to Queenstown and the town has grown ever since.